yuichiis/rindow-opencl-ffi/README.md

 Since our goal is to use it with the Rindow Neural Network Library, we currently only have the minimum required functionality.
 It will be expanded in the future.

-Please see the documents about Math libraries on [Rindow Mathematics](https://rindow.github.io/mathematics/) web pages.
+Please see the documents about Buffer objects on [Rindow Mathematics](https://rindow.github.io/mathematics/acceleration/opencl.html#rindow-clblast-ffi) web pages.

 Requirements